 3. COMMERCIAL MEDIA

-Listen to emergency broadcast stations for regional emergency alert information in the Los Angeles County area.
+Listen to broadcast stations for regional emergency alert information for Los Angeles County and surrounding areas.
 Because power failures are likely in an emergency, keep at least one battery-powered radio in your household.

 4. AMATEUR RADIO